 If you enjoy the information provided on this site, please consider making a donation of any amount to help continue its production.
 Donate Now

 So, when did the Magi actually arrive in Bethlehem?
 The following information will hopefully make you feel a little better about the Magi’s seeming lack of travel enthusiasm.
 The Magi first saw what they thought were two wandering stars to their west in September of 3B.C.
 These so called wandering stars were actually the planets Jupiter and Venus.
 They watched these two planets conduct three retrogrades directly above the nation of Judah.
 A retrograde occurs when a planet traveling in one direction appears to stop and move in the exact opposite direction.
 And the planets did this not just one time, or even two times but three times!
 Then, on June 17th, 2B.C., they stopped and conjoined or stacked above each other.
 This created the brightest object ever seen in the night sky over the Middle East.
-The Magi knew that this was the sign their famous prophet Daniel had written about five hundred and fifty years earlier while in Babylon concerning the birth of a great King and Messiah (Daniel 9:24-26).
+The Magi knew that this was the sign their famous prophet Daniel had written about five hundred and fifty years earlier while in Babylon, concerning the birth of a great King and Messiah (Daniel 9:24-26).

 By the time of the birth of Jesus, Babylonian astronomy had advanced to the point where the five visible planets could be accurately tracked throughout the year.
 Astronomical almanacs that have survived from this period show a month by month account of lunar and solar eclipses, solstices/equinoxes, planetary positions in the night sky and conjunctions.
 All were accurately computed one year in advance.
 In 1609, Johannes Kepler discovered the math necessary to accurately track all the past, present and future positions of all planetary bodies.

-In October of 2B.C., the Magi departed the land of Babylonia and began a three month, nine hundred mile journey east to the homeland of Daniel.
-Isaiah had prophesied this event over seven hundred years earlier (Isaiah 60:3, 6).
-At this time, the Star was no longer as bright because Venus had moved away leaving the planet Jupiter for the Magi to follow.
-Jupiter was still in the constellation of Leo the lion and shining over the nation of Judah.
-The Magi called the planets Wandering Stars and traveled to the place that Jupiter was directly over.
 They arrived in Judah, then followed the exact same protocol they had performed for the past three months as they passed through many kingdoms both great and small.
 They came to the capital city of Jerusalem and immediately introduced themselves to King Herod the Great.
-The fact that Herod granted them a special private audience with him proves that these men had attained a great reputation and Herod, in return, attached great importance as to who they represented and why they had come.
+The fact that Herod granted a special private audience with him proves that these men had attained a great reputation.
+Herod, in return, attached great importance as to who they represented and why they had come.
 They brought him a letter of introduction from the King of Babylonia along with gifts.
 They may have also passed on to him messages and gifts from various other heads of state that they had encountered on their journey.
 And, they might themselves have been official ambassadors of other empires that had come to pay homage to the new King on behalf of their rulers.
 They then stated their purpose for the trip by asking, “Where is the one who has been born King of the Jews?”
 (Matthew 2:1-2).
 They may have assumed that this particular child would be Herod’s newest born.
 But they discovered to their dismay that not only did Herod not have a six-month-old infant, he was not even aware of the existence of the Star nor the prophecy of Micah and Daniel concerning a Messiah to be born in the village of Bethlehem at this time.
 It was clear that the gentile Magi knew more about the birth of the Jewish Messiah than did the Jews He was sent to save and rule!

 Herod was also extremely upset that the Magi referred to the child they were seeking as King of the Jews.
 This was the title the Roman Senate had officially bestowed upon Herod in 40B.C.
 So, it was understandable that he immediately called for his advisors to explain to him what the Magi were talking about and why was he not alerted to this event (Matthew 2:3-6).
-It was a rabbi or more likely a scribe that was able to directly quote the prophecy of Micha concerning the King of the Jews being born in Bethlehem or in Hebrew the house of bread (Micha 5:2-4).
+It was a rabbi or more likely a scribe that was able to directly quote the prophecy of Micha concerning the King of the Jews being born in Bethlehem or in Hebrew the House of Bread (Micha 5:2-4).

-The Gospel of Matthew states that when the Magi asked Herod "...Where is He born King of the Jews … we have come to worship Him." … Herod was troubled and all Jerusalem with him."
+The Gospel of Matthew states that when the Magi asked Herod, "...Where is He born King of the Jews … we have come to worship Him." … Herod was troubled and all Jerusalem with him."
 (Matthew 2:2-3) We now understand why Herod would be troubled hearing of a new born king, but why was all Jerusalem with him?
-After all, the people did not like Herod as their King, therefore would they not welcome a new King?
+After all, the people did not like Herod as their King, therefore, would they not welcome a new King?
 To better understand why both Herod and the people were troubled, one must understand how Herod rose to power and the fear he had concerning the affairs of the Magi.

 Herod's reign had always been complicated as he was forced to deal with a number of deep seated and unresolvable problems.
 First and foremost was his pedigree.
 Herod's father Antipater was an Edomite from the tribe of Esau.
 Esau was seen by the Jewish religious leaders as a disgrace to their race and cursed by God.
 While Esau was the favored son of Isaac, he sold his spiritual rights as first born to his brother Jacob for a bowl of red lintel soup.
 Herod's father then married the daughter of an Arab nobleman from Petra in Jordan to increase his wealth and power.
 The Arabs were a race from Ishmael the first born son of Abraham by way of an Egyptian slave woman.
 The Arab race was always in conflict with the Jews and one more reason that Antipater and his son Herod were despised.
 But it gets even worse.
 When Roman general Pompey invaded Judah in 63 B.C., Antipater supported his campaign.
 Julius Caesar rewarded Antipater's loyalty to Rome by appointing him Procurator of Judah in 47 B.C., and gave him and his family Roman citizenship.
 That same year, Antipater appointed Herod governor of the Galilee region.
 In 41 B.C.
 Mark Anthony appointed Herod tetrarch of Galilee.